Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

 In Subsections 3.1 and 3.2 we present some general facts on ${\bf SO}_{2n}^+$ group schemes in mixed characteristic $(0,2)$; see [7, plates I and IV] for the weights used.
 In Subsections 3.3 and 3.4 we include complements on involutions and on non-alternating symmetric bilinear forms.
-In Subsection 3.5 we review some standard properties of the Shimura pair $(G,\Mx)$ we introduced in Subsection 1.3.
+In Subsection 3.5 we review some standard properties of the Shimura pair $(G,\Mx)$ we introduced in Subsection 1.3. {\bf 3.1.
+The $\Md_n$ group scheme.} We consider the quadratic form